ZerooCoool/katacoda-scenarios/CI-gradle-github/step3.md

-# Setting up a project with Gradle

 ## Setting up the katakoda enviroment
 For this part of the tutorial we will set up the enviroment by the following commands,

-Run the following commands to create a new folder to create the enviroment.
+Run the following commands to create a new folder for the enviroment.
 `mkdir newProject`{{execute}}

 Move to that enviroment.
 `cd newProject`{{execute}}

-## Crreating the project from the scratch
+## Creating the project from the scratch
 In this section we will go thorugh how to setup a Java project with gradle.

 Run the following command,